Kane tells Tottenham he wants to leave this summer - Latest transfer news

 [ MORE: How to watch PL in the USA ]

-Kane, 27, has been at Tottenham his entire career after coming through their academy and spending plenty of stints out on loan.
+Kane, 27, has been at Tottenham his entire career after coming through their academy and spending plenty of stints out on loan, as the latest report suggests that he believes he has a gentleman’s agreement with the club to leave this summer.

 The England national team captain has been on fire this season for Spurs despite their struggles as a team, as he leads the Premier League in goals (22) and assists (13).